TVasquezFX/theWorkoutApp/theWorkoutApp/README.md

 Where users can get help with your project?
 They can get help for this project from the Coding Bootcamp at UT.

 Who maintains and contributes to the project?
-I were four people that contributed to this project.
+I was one of four people that contributed to this project.
 They will assist with maintaining this program until end of semester.